-Parameter Choices Description MOTBAN 1D 2D 3D 5D 10D 20D OFF Motion band.
+CONFIG Menu Parameter Choices Description GRADS 10000 number Graduations.
+Specifies the number of full scale graduations.
+The value entered must be in the range 1-999 999 and should be consistent with legal requirements and environmental limits on system resolution.
+To calculate GRADS, use the formula, GRADS = Capacity / Display Divisions.
+Display divisions for primary and secondary units are specified on the FORMAT menu.
+ZTRKBN OFF 0.5D 1D 3D Zero track band.
+Automatically zeroes the scale when within the range specified, as long as the input is within the ZRANGE and scale is at standstill.
+Selections are ± display divisions.
+Maximum legal value varies depending on local regulations.
+ZRANGE 1.9% 100% Zero range.
+Selects the range within which the scale can be zeroed.
+The 1.9% selection is \pm 1.9% around the calibrated zero point, for a total range of 3.8%.
+Indicator must be at standstill to zero the scale.
+Use 1.9% for legal-for-trade applications.
+MOTBAN 1D 2D 3D 5D 10D 20D Motion band.
 Sets the level, in display divisions, at which scale motion is detected.
-If motion is not detected for 1 second or more, the standstill symbol lights.
-Some operations, including print, tare, and zero, require the scale to be at standstill.
+If motion is not detected for one second or more, the standstill symbol lights.
+Some operations, including print and zero, require the scale to be at standstill.
 Maximum legal value varies depending on local regulations.
-If OFF is selected, ZTRKBN is disabled.
+OFF If OFF is selected, ZTRKBN should also be set to OFF.
 OVRLOA FS+2% FS+1D FS+9D FS Overload.
 Determines the point at which the display blanks and an out-of-range error message is displayed.
 Maximum legal value varies depending on local regulations.
-SMPRAT 15HZ 30HZ 3.75HZ 7.5HZ Sample rate.
+SMPRAT 7.5HZ 15HZ 30HZ 3.75HZ Sample rate.
 Selects measurement rate, in samples per second, of the analog-to-digital converter.
 Lower sample rate values provide greater signal noise immunity.
-DIGFL1 DIGFL2 DIGFL3 4 8 16 32 64 1 2 Digital filtering.
-Selects the digital filtering rate used to reduce the effects of mechanical vibration from the immediate area of the scale.Choices indicate the number of A/D conversions that are averaged to obtain the displayed reading.
+DIGFL1 DIGFL2 DIGFL3 8 16 32 64 128 1 2 4 Digital filtering.
+Selects the digital filtering rate used to reduce the effects of mechanical vibration from the immediate area of the scale.
+Choices indicate the number of A/D conversions that are averaged to obtain the displayed reading.
 A higher number gives a more accurate display by minimizing the effect of a few noisy readings, but slows down the settling rate of the indicator.
-See Section 8.6 on page 37 for more information on digital filtering.
+See Section 8.6 for more information on digital filtering.
 DFSENS 80UT 160UT 320UT 640UT 1280UT 20UT 40UT Digital filter cutout sensitivity.
 Specifies the number of consecutive readings that must fall outside the filter threshold (DFTHRH parameter) before digital filtering is suspended.
-DFTHRH NONE 2DD 5DD 10DD 20DD 50DD 100DD 200DD 250DD Digital filter cutout threshold.
+DFTHRH NONE 2DD 5DD 10DD 20DD 50DD 100DD 200DD 250DD 250DD Digital filter cutout threshold.
 Specifies the filter threshold, in display divisions.
 When a specified number of consecutive scale readings (DFSENS parameter) fall outside of this threshold, digital filtering is suspended.
 If NONE is selected, the filter is always enabled.
-TAREFN BOTH NOTARE PBTARE KEYED Tare function.
-Enables or disables push-button and keyed tares.
-Possible values are: BOTH: Both push-button and keyed tares are enabled NOTARE: No tare allowed (gross mode only) PBTARE: Push-button tares enabled KEYED: Keyed tare enabled